 Other 3rd party integrations that are dynamically injected into the page

 The same is true for any content that might be dynamically added to the page.
-Advertisements, <iframe> or other dynamically added content can contribute to CLS.
-By taking care to reserve space for these items ahead of time, the page content will shift less.
-Also work to avoid adding the content above existing page content, as this will cause the entire page to shift below.
+Advertisements, <iframe>, or other dynamically added content can contribute to CLS.
+The page content will shift less by reserving space for these items ahead of time.
+Also, avoid adding the content above existing page content, as this will cause the entire page to shift below.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.